exasol/script-languages-release/README.md

 ## Cleaning up after your are finished

 The creation of scripting language container creates or downloads several docker images which can consume a lot of disk space.
-Therefore, we recommand to remove the Docker images of a flavor after working with them.
+Therefore, we recommend to remove the Docker images of a flavor after working with them.

 This can be done as follows: